openstack/neutron-specs/specs/liberty/rbac-networks.rst

 provide RBAC for external networks as well.
 Actions will be discoverable for each type via the API.

+Finally, each RBAC entry will also have a tenant ID that indicates the tenant that created the policy itself.
+This will normally be the same tenant as the object being shared, but it might not be in the case of admin-created policies on other tenant's networks.

 DB Tables
 ---------

-There will be a primary RBAC table that contains an internal-only RBAC entry primary key and the tenant_id and action columns from the API.
-Another table will be created for each supported object type which will have a foreign key relationship to the object's table as well as the RBAC table.
-Each entry in that table will contain an object ID and RBAC primary key.
+Each object type that RBAC applies to will get its own RBAC table.

-The unique constraint will be across all of the API fields. (i.e. Each tenant could have multiple entries per object with different actions).
+The unique constraint will only be across all of the API fields. (i.e. Each tenant could have multiple entries per object with different actions).
+So for this spec there will just be one new networkrbacs table.

 The 'shared' column will be removed from the networks table and that will be replaced with a query to the new table for the presence of the '*' for that